 – Apple Discussions Forum User

-I’ve been attempting to install macOS Monterey for the past day now and every time I try, it says I do not have enough free space.
-In the installer it says that I have 33.86 GB available, but in reality, I have about 108 GB available.
-That 33.86 GB keeps fluctuating too, every time I run it it changes.
+I’ve been attempting to upgrade from macOS 12.6.1 Monterey to macOS 13.0.1 Ventura on an M1 MacBook Pro with insufficient free space resulted in errors that prevented the MacBook Pro from booting.
+In the installer it says that I have 23.86 GB available, but in reality, I have about 38 GB available.
+That 38 GB keeps fluctuating too, every time I run it it changes.

 – Reddit User